Week 1 of Pregnancy

 If you just found out you're pregnant, you may believe this is your first week, but you're really around 4 weeks along.
 Yes, already!
 (Your doctor will give you a more exact estimate at your first prenatal checkup.)
 Go ahead and check out week 4.

-How big is the baby at one week?
+How big is the baby at week 1?

 Baby is just a sparkle in your eye.
 Remember, you are not pregnant yet, and if you are, you are probably four or five weeks along.